varunan-vara/Diversion-Flutter/README.md

 # Diversion
 A simple place to write your thoughts down and express yourself.

+# NOTE
+This app does not work.
+To get the most up-to-date version, please consult this project:https://github.com/TSharvananthan/Diversion
+This is a flutter variant.
+App is now written in JS with ReactNative.

 ## Todo
 - [ ] Frontend
 	- [ ] Sign In Page